West Cornwall · TR26 · Cornwall Council West

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In St Ives, that work is shaped by the place itself — St Ives is a designated Area of Outstanding Natural Beauty town with a tightly packed historic harbour, the Tate gallery and some of the steepest streets in Cornwall, with a building stock that leans toward fishermen's cottages and granite terraces.
+A TR26 site visit comes before a St Ives sketch, every time — St Ives is a designated Area of Outstanding Natural Beauty town with a tightly packed historic harbour, the Tate gallery and some of the steepest streets in Cornwall, with a building stock that leans toward modern hillside homes above the town and Edwardian guesthouses.

 • Conservation Area